Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights

-All passengers (including U.S. citizens and children, regardless of age) must have a valid passport book in order to travel to and from the United States.
-Passports that are damaged, including passports with bite marks; torn, missing, or separated pages; water damage, holes and other damages rendering text illegible or photos distorted, are not valid and will not be accepted.
-Passport cards are not an approved form of identification and will not be accepted.
-Learn more about document requirements for international air travelers at travel.state.gov, cbp.gov or dhs.gov.
+All Passengers (including U.S. citizens and children, regardless of age) must have a valid passport book in order to travel to and from the United States.
+Passports that are damaged, including passports with bite marks; torn, missing, or separated pages; water damage, holes and other damage rendering text illegible or photos distorted, are not valid and will not be accepted.
+Passport cards are not an approved form of identification for travel by air and will not be accepted.

 - Minors under the age of 18 are not permitted to fly unaccompanied on international flights or any itinerary that includes an international flight.
 If a minor is traveling with an adult over the age of 18, they must be listed on the same flight itinerary.